sivlek14/amazon-cloudfront-access-logs-queries/README.md

+# FZ Implementation
+- Fixed function to get yesterday date
+- Added utility function to get yesterday date
+- Reduce lambda memory size

-# Analyzing your Amazon CloudFront access logs at scale
+# ORIGINAL ENTRY: Analyzing your Amazon CloudFront access logs at scale

 This is a sample implementation for the concepts described in the AWS blog post [_Analyze your Amazon CloudFront access logs at scale_](https://aws.amazon.com/blogs/big-data/analyze-your-amazon-cloudfront-access-logs-at-scale/) using
 [AWS CloudFormation](https://aws.amazon.com/cloudformation/),